EaphoneTech/eaphone-spring-data-query/eaphone-spring-data-query-samples/README.md

-spring-data-mongodb-datatables-samples
+# eaphone-spring-data-query-samples

-This is a simple Spring Boot project using [biggates/spring-data-mongodb-datatables](https://github.com/biggates/spring-data-mongodb-datatables).
+This is a simple Spring Boot project using [biggates/eaphone-spring-data-query](https://github.com/biggates/eaphone-spring-data-query).

 The original sample project is [darrachequesne/spring-data-jpa-datatables-sample](https://github.com/darrachequesne/spring-data-jpa-datatables-sample)